MSP Contractor - JE Part B

 Crossover Claims Not Received By Secondary Insurance Companies

-There may be times Medicare records indicate claims crossed over but Trading Partner says they did not receive them
+NOTE: May be times when Medicare records indicate claims crossed over, but Trading Partner says not received

 If supplemental insurer information was not on the claim, it can still crossover.
-The CWF includes the eligibility file that contains specific information pertaining to the trading partner contracted with the BCRC.
+The CWF includes the eligibility file that contains specific information pertaining to the trading partner contracted with the MSP Contractor (BCRC).
 As Medicare claims are processed, CWF applies each COB Trading Partner's claims selection criteria against the Medicare claim.
 The COBA ID of the Trading Partner and their eligibility file data are stored in CWF.
-The eligibility file is sent from the Trading Partner to the BCRC.
+The eligibility file is sent from the Trading Partner to the MSP Contractor (BCRC).
 The file contains data to identify the claims for crossover.

 The COBC Detailed Error Report, listing the claims that did not cross over to the trading partners, will be issued to the provider.
 This report would notify a provider of any situation that may prevent Medicare from crossing over a claim that is on the eligibility file.
 The provider on the report will need to take appropriate action to obtain payment from the supplemental payer.